MHaringa/insurancerating/docs/reference/rating_table.md

 - reference_first:

   Logical.
-If `TRUE`, place the reference level first within each risk factor.
+If `TRUE`, place the reference level first when the global ordering of a nominal risk factor is `"model"` or `"alphabetical"`.
+  Numeric levels, ordered factors, estimate-based ordering and explicit per-factor overrides retain their selected order.
 For an ordinary GLM, the reference is obtained from the fitted factor contrasts.
 After [`add_rebasing()`](https://mharinga.github.io/insurancerating/reference/add_rebasing.md), the selected rebasing level is used.

 - level_order:

-  Character string controlling the order of the remaining levels within each risk factor. `"model"` retains the fitted model order, `"alphabetical"` sorts level labels, and `"estimate_ascending"` or `"estimate_descending"` sorts by the fitted effect from `order_model`.
+  Character string controlling the default order of nominal factor levels. `"estimate_descending"` (default) places the highest fitted effect first, `"estimate_ascending"` places the lowest first, `"model"` retains the fitted model order and `"alphabetical"` sorts labels.
+Numeric levels and explicitly ordered factors use their substantive order instead.

+- level_order_by_risk_factor:

+  Optional named character vector providing an ordering override for individual risk factors.
+Names identify risk factors and values must be `"model"`, `"alphabetical"`, `"estimate_ascending"` or `"estimate_descending"`.
+For example, `c(urbanisation = "model", sector = "estimate_descending")` preserves an ordinal urbanisation scale while ordering sector relativities from high to low.
+Numeric ordering still takes precedence.

 - numeric_level_order: